Weather Alerts for Las Cruces

 Details:

-.A Pacific storm system will move to the Great Basin Sunday,
+An upper-level low will move through the Great Basin on Sunday,

 Lowlands/Las Cruces BLM/GLZ, Fire Weather Zone 112 South